shouryamanekar/bitproject/README.md

-# BIT-FIT Mental Health Diagnosis App
+# BitProject Mental Health Diagnosis App

-The BIT-FIT Mental Health Diagnosis App is a Flutter-based mobile application designed to help users assess their mental health status by answering a series of questions.
+The BitProject Mental Health Diagnosis App is a Flutter-based mobile application designed to help users assess their mental health status by answering a series of questions.
 This app provides a user-friendly interface for self-assessment and offers insights into one's mental well-being.

 ## Features